kgdatatech/sql_rockbuster_stealth/README.md

 5. Do sales figures vary between geographic regions?

 ## Context
-Using SQL, I've thoroughly answered these questions and visualized the results for effective communication with Rockbuster management.
+Using SQL, I've thoroughly answered these questions and visualized the results for effective communication with Rockbuster management via MS Excel and Tableau.
 This project offers hands-on experience in SQL, applicable across industries.

 ## Data and Tools
 The project utilizes a 3MB data set containing information about Rockbuster’s film inventory, customers, and payments.
 Establishing relationships between tables, I've loaded this data into a PostgreSQL database to perform query-based analyses.